yhuang-15/DataEngineering_G9/README.md

 ## Developing

 ### Built With
-A list of libraries and packages are listed downhere, this is only for clarity as these libraries and packages are already incorported in the containerization of our application.
+A list of libraries and packages are listed downhere, this is only for clarity as these libraries and packages are already incorporated in the containerization of our application.

 flask==2.0.1 <br />
 pandas==1.0.5 <br />